opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 > We knew all of our endpoints were acceptance-tested, including every supported API call.

 ## What just happened?
 I like to visualise this as if we were building [a giant arch](http://en.wikipedia.org/wiki/Gateway_Arch).
-At first, you build a temporary structure with scaffolding (the unit and integration tests), then as time goes on you construct a hardened permanent structure (the software).
+At first, you build a temporary structure with scaffolding (the unit and integration tests).
+As time goes on you construct a hardened permanent structure (the software).
 On top of the software, you layer your [structural integrity monitors](http://en.wikipedia.org/wiki/Structural_health_monitoring) (acceptance tests).
 Eventually, there is no need for the scaffolding any more; the structure is self-supporting, and future modifications can rely on this&mdash;time to punch out the middle!

+_Of course, there are other considerations, like logging, monitoring, and providing sandbox data, which all contributed to making this feasable&mdash;but that's for another post._

 ## Was it worth it?
 Unequivocally, yes.
 Since making this decision, we have been unhindered by our tests, and they are back to being a much loved part of the project.
 We have had no problems that would have been caught by unit tests, and we can still do TDD with our acceptance tests.
 In addition, I think removing the crutch of unit tests may have improved our discipline somewhat: _it keeps us thinking in the context of the end-user at all times, so we never spend time working on a feature that isn't directly useful to our consumers._